Possible Formation of a Perfect Fluid in $pp$, $p$-Pb, Xe-Xe and Pb-Pb Collisions at the Large Hadron Collider Energies: A Color String Percolation Approach: Summary

 \section{Summary}

 In summary,

 \begin{enumerate} \item From the study of isothermal compressibility of QCD matter, the value of $\kappa_{\rm T}$ for Quark Gluon Plasma is found to be very less compared with water and mercury.
-This is an indication of QGP being the closest perfect fluid found in nature.
+This could be an indication of QGP being the closest perfect fluid found in nature.

 \item The current measurement of isothermal compressibility complements the measurements of lowest shear viscosity to entropy ratio for a possible QGP medium.